SteveLasker/RegistryArtifactTypes/README.md

 The [OCI image-spec](https://github.com/opencontainers/image-spec/) expresses two top level objects:

 - [OCI Mmanifest](https://github.com/opencontainers/image-spec/blob/master/manifest.md):
-  Represents a platform specific artifact.
+  Represents a specific artifact, usually specific to a platform and architecture.
-- [OCI Index](https://github.com/opencontainers/image-spec/blob/master/image-index.md): Represents a collection of artifacts, typically pivoted on a platform.
-For container images, a windows, linux and arm version could be provided.
+- [OCI Index](https://github.com/opencontainers/image-spec/blob/master/image-index.md): Represents a collection of artifacts, typically pivoted on a platform and architecture.
+For container images, a windows, linux and arm version could be listed.

 Consumers can express either a manifest or an index by a `:tag` reference: